albertosantini/conpa/README.markdown

 Example
 ========

-In the directory example, there is a simple express configuration.
+In the examples directory there is a simple express configuration.

 Installation
 ============